gramineproject/gramine/Documentation/building.rst

 * ``dcap1.10`` for Intel DCAP version 1.10 or higher,
 * ``oot`` for non-DCAP, out-of-tree version of the driver.

-The ``-Dsgx_driver_path`` parameter must point to the absolute path where the SGX driver was downloaded or installed in the previous step.
-For example, for the DCAP version 33 of the SGX driver, you must specify ``-Dsgx_driver-path="/usr/src/sgx-1.33/"``.
+The ``-Dsgx_driver_include_path`` parameter must point to the absolute path where the SGX driver was downloaded or installed in the previous step.
+For example, for the DCAP version 1.41 of the SGX driver, you must specify ``-Dsgx_driver_include_path="/usr/src/sgx-1.41/include/"``.
 If this parameter is omitted, Gramine's build system will try to determine the right path.

 .. note::